SimonVaughanDataAndCode/tonic/README.md

    chain <- tonic::gw_sampler(my_posterior, theta.0 = c(0,0,0), nsteps = 1e4)
 ```
 The output is list (chain) containing, among other things, an array (theta) with
-$10^4$ samples.
+10,000 samples.

-Note: there is a `burn in' period (of 2000, by default).
-This means the first
-few iterations are thrown away (not returned).
+Note: there is a `burn in' period (of 2,000 samples, by default).
+This means the first few iterations are thrown away (not returned).

 Or use the random walk Metropolis-Hastings algorithm:
 ```R